NoxObscuro/Interactive-Document-Tagging/README.md

  - id

-These features are then extended during preprocessing by a list of keywords and information over the assigned topic,includeing the probability with which the document belongs to which topic and the x and y coordinates for the clustering plot.
+These features are then extended during preprocessing by a list of keywords and information over the assigned topic, including the probability with which the document belongs to which topic and the x and y coordinates for the clustering plot.

 To do this, we first use a technique called *topic modelling* to determine which